 Agile methodologies by the way they work encourage failures very early in the project.
 With agile project management methodologies, there are frequent software product demonstrations to the product owner.
 Typically at the end of each sprint / iteration the software development team demonstrates the software build to the customer.
 Here’s the chance to let the product owner catch parts of the software project that are off course and make corrections as needed.
 It is much easier and cheaper to make a change on three weeks worth of software development after a sprint than six months worth of software development at the end of a waterfall project.

 Show your software to the product owner, let them find problems and fix them.
-It’s better to have a software project fail fast resulting in small changes than fail late
+It’s better to have a software project fail fast resulting in small changes than fail late and have a big mess.

 No comments: